vzaccaria/procjs/README.md

 The similarity is computed by considering `CMD` and `USER` fields.
 I plan to introduce some simple customizable option to modify the fuzzy search.

 `proc` can be started without options.
-It reads the `settings.js` file to setup some variables (like `jsps` options, refresh period and port to listen to).
+It reads `settings.js` to setup some variables (like `jsps` options, refresh period and port to listen to).
 Here are some examples:

 Getting the complete process list on the server: